Campbell Mellis Douglas: Details

+Douglas was born in Quebec City to Dr. George Mellis Douglas and Charlotte Campbell.
+His father was a prominent doctor in Quebec and served as a Surgeon with the Royal Quebec Volunteers and Eastern Townships Loyal Militia during the Rebellions of 1837–38.
+His maternal grandfather was Archibald Campbell and his brother was Admiral Archibald Lucius Douglas.

 Campbell Mellis Douglas graduated from the University of Edinburgh Medical School with an MD degree in 1861.
 He was 26 years old, and an assistant surgeon in the 2nd Battalion, 24th Regiment of Foot (later The South Wales Borderers), British Army during the Andaman Islands Expedition when the following deed took place for which he was awarded the VC.

 VC not awarded for bravery in action against the enemy, but for bravery at sea in saving life in storm off Andaman Islands.
 On 7 May 1867 at the island of Little Andaman, eastern India, in the Bay of Bengal, Assistant Surgeon Douglas and four Privates (David Bell, James Cooper, William Griffiths and Thomas Murphy) of the 2/24th Regiment risked their lives in manning a boat and proceeding through dangerous surf to rescue some of their comrades who had been sent to the island to find out the fate of the commander and seven of the crew, who had landed from the ship Assam Valley and were feared murdered by the cannibalistic islanders.

 The citation was gazetted on 17 December 1867: